tnguy370/class-project/README.md

 - Run `models.py` first and note close each figure so the script can run.
 - `model.pkl` will be generated automatically.
+- The dataset is not included in this submission folder.